MpStyle/MToolkit/README.md

 ```

 And the *view* file.
-Every view file must contains the meta tag, with the correct *content-type*:
+Every view file must contain the meta tag, with the correct *content-type*:
 ```html
 <meta http-equiv="Content-Type" content="text/html; charset=UTF-8">
 ```